wazuh/wazuh-documentation/source/installation-guide/upgrading/latest_wazuh3_minor.rst

 .. note::

   The Logstash configuration file has been replaced for an updated one.
-If you already configured the encryption between Filebeat and Logstash, don't forget to check again :ref:`elastic_ssl` if you're using a **distributed architecture**.
+If you already configured the encryption between Filebeat and Logstash, don't forget to check again :ref:`elasticsearch_kibana` if you're using a **distributed architecture**.

 Upgrade Kibana
 ^^^^^^^^^^^^^^